yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-admin/cloud-billing-costs-classic.md

 For example, a 3 node x 2 vCPU (6 vCPUs) cluster includes a total free allowance of 300 GB/month (6 vCPUs x 50 GB), which is equally distributed across 3 nodes at 100 GB each.
 For the same cluster, if you increase per node storage capacity to 150 GB, then your total disk storage will be 450 GB (3 nodes x 150 GB) but you are only charged for the 150 GB above your 300 GB allowance.

-Disk storage size is calculated by metering the storage space (GBs) occupied per cluster.
+Disk storage size is calculated by metering the storage space (GB) occupied per cluster.
 The same unit price applies to all regions and clouds.

 ### Calculating disk storage cost